alfnielsen/webpack-add-simple-singlespa-buildinfo/README.md

 # webpack-add-simple-singlespa-buildinfo

-Adds one line in top of output file build with webpack (target single-spa) with name, version and time.
+Adds one line in top of output file build with webpack (target single-spa) with name, version and time and file hash.
+(Only update / add if file hash has changed)

 Very simple build-info plugin.